Coma Berenices: History

-Non-Western astronomy
+In non-Western astronomy

 Coma Berenices was known to the Akkadians as Ḫegala.
 In Babylonian astronomy a star, known as ḪÉ.GÁL-a-a (translated as "which is before it") or MÚL.ḪÉ.GÁL-a-a, is tentatively considered part of Coma Berenices.
-It was also argued that Coma Berenices appears in Egyptian Ramesside star clocks as sb3w ꜥš3w, meaning "many stars".
+It was also argued that Coma Berenices appears in Egyptian Ramesside star clocks as sbꜣw ꜥšꜣw, meaning "many stars".

 In Arabic astronomy Coma Berenices was known as Al-Dafira الضفيرة ("braid"), Al-Hulba الهلبة and Al-Thu'aba الذؤابة (both meaning "tuft"), the latter two are translations of the Ptolemaic Plokamos, forming the tuft of the constellation Leo and including most of the Flamsteed-designated stars (particularly 12, 13, 14, 16, 17, 18 and 21 Comae Berenices).
 Al-Sufi included it in Leo.
 Ulugh Beg, however, regarded Al-Dafira as consisting of two stars, 7 and 23 Comae Berenices.
 R. H. Allen's Star Names gives the name Al Ḍafīrah to 15 = Gamma Comae Berenices.

 The North American Pawnee people depicted Coma Berenices as ten faint stars on a tanned elk-skin star map dated to at least the 17th century.
 In the South American Kalina mythology, the constellation was known as ombatapo (face).

 The constellation was also recognized by several Polynesian peoples.
 The people of Tonga had four names for Coma Berenices: Fatana-lua, Fata-olunga, Fata-lalo and Kapakau-o-Tafahi.
 The Boorong people called the constellation Tourt-chinboiong-gherra, and saw it as a small flock of birds drinking rainwater from a puddle in the crotch of a tree.
 The people of the Pukapuka atoll may have called it Te Yiku-o-te-kiole, although sometimes this name is associated with Ursa Major.